gmail unsubscribeemail managementproductivity

 • You're a real person, not a spam trap

-For legitimate companies: This is fine - they'll honor unsubscribe
+For legitimate companies: This is fine.
+They'll honor the unsubscribe.

 For spammers: This is valuable information they can: